Central Michigan Correctional Facility

 Central Michigan Correctional Facility (STF) is a Michigan prison for male Level I prisoners.

 History

 The prison was opened in 1990 and was previously known as the Mid-Michigan Correctional Facility and Pine River Correctional Facility until they were consolidated on October 17, 2010.

 Facility

 The Central Michigan Correctional Facility consists of eight housing buildings which provide sixteen separate housing units.
-Each housing units consist of 7-8 bed open bays, with 140-160 prisoners.
+Each housing unit consists of 7-8 bed open bays, with 140-160 prisoners.
 The housing units can hold 2400 Secure Level I prisoners, who are more easily managed within the facility (even though they may have committed violent crimes) than higher level prisoners.
 There are separate buildings for administration, foodservice, academic programs, maintenance in a warehouse, and prisoner services.
 The facility is capable of providing on-site routine medical and dental care.
 Serious medical problems are treated at Michigan Department of Corrections' department at Duane L. Waters Hospital in Jackson, and emergencies are treated by nearby hospitals.